ETF diagram

 For example, managers may make mistakes during portfolio rebalancing, react too late to index changes, or make inappropriate investment choices.

-3. Passive Management - passive management means the ETF fund will not react to short-term market changes or specific situations related to individual assets.
+Passive management means the ETF fund will not react to short-term market changes or specific situations related to individual assets.
 In other words, if a promising company appears on the market, the fund will not purchase it simply because it is not part of the index.
 Similarly, for companies that start to experience problems, the fund will not sell their shares until they remain part of the index composition.

 This is a disadvantage for investors seeking opportunities to maximize profits through quick responses to market changes.
 On the other hand, it is also an advantage for those who prefer stable investments and do not want to expose themselves to the risk associated with errors in market forecasting.
 Passive management directly translates into the absence of operational fees found in traditional funds.